zoff99/toloshare_material/README.md

 A pin icon appears on the followed friend's marker<br>
 To stop following, click the same marker again

+## Friend Location updates are not smooth, why?

+Smooth updates only work for the currently followed friend,<br>
+other friends locations update when a new location update comes in.

 ## GPX Route recording

 * Start Recording: Click the red button to enable recording mode